 Ultimately, dental implants can provide a better long-term solution for better dental care in the future.

-Yet aside from the health benefits, dental implants look, feel, and function just like your natural teeth (and can spare you some of the embarrassments that may occur with dentures or bridges).
+Yet aside from the health benefits, dental implants look, feel, and function just like your natural teeth (and can spare you some of the embarrassment that may occur with dentures or bridges).

 Dental Implants Can Work with Crowns, Bridges, or Dentures